-Figure 2 also shows is that whilst at a lower rate, utility earnings have been steadily growing over the last few years.
-Despite this, the manager notes that there remained a steady flow of capital away from the sector, due to what the manager describes as economic resilience in the US which drove investment towards growth, technology, and more cyclical sectors of the market.
-For EGL, the manager highlights that its valuation metrics have become increasingly attractive, as shown in Figures 3 and 4.
+What Figure 2 also shows is that whilst at a lower rate, utility earnings have been steadily growing over the last few years.
+Despite this, there remained a steady flow of capital away from the sector, particularly over the last year as economic resilience in the US drove investment towards growth, technology, and more cyclical sectors of the market.
+For EGL, this has meant that valuation metrics have become increasingly attractive, as highlighted in Figures 3 and 4.
+These become even more compelling when accounting for the growth prospects noted above.

-1-year forward EV/EBITA multiple Figure 3:
+Figure 3: 1-year forward EV/EBITA multiple

-1-year forward P/E multiple Figure 4:
+Figure 4: 1-year forward P/E multiple